a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 • Second, debone the dark meat.
 This can be tricky, especially with the large tendons in the legs.
 Use a small boning or large paring knife in a scraping motion to free the meat from the bones.
 Alternately, you can simmer the leg pieces until they are more tender and use them for soup.

-step five: Pack jars for processing
+Pack jars for processing

 • Place the recommended amount of warm water in the bottom of your canner (check your pressure canner manual, but usually 3-4″ of water) and begin to preheat the canner.